Thoughts on Art

 Art is the language of emotion.
 Through art, we expand our vocabulary and attempt to express something that comes from within us.
 Music is one such language, for it communicates emotion in ways that words cannot.
 But why does a certain melody sound sad while another sounds happy?
 If the explanation is that melodies with slow tempo and minor harmonies often sound sad, that does not reveal much.
 Why do slow melodies sound sad?
 And why do melodies with minor harmonies also sound sad?
 These answers only lead to more questions.

 For example, “slow” can convey different emotions.
 It can mean quiet, calm, centred, relaxed, and peaceful, but it can also mean tedious, tired, exhausted, and hindered.
-Exploring the nuances of emotions and their expression through art is a never-ending journey.
+Exploring the nuances of emotions and their expression through art helps us to expand our language and enables us to express our inner world.
+Expanding our language beyond words helps us to create a deeper understanding and connection with others.

 Art, like dreams, speaks to the intangible aspects of our being, the things that cannot be fully expressed in words alone.